The great Christmas gift exchange revisited

 Appendix

-I was asked to create a table for a family of six pairs.
+I was asked to create a table for six and couples.
 Please realize that a random exchange allows people to repeat giving, such as P1 giving to P4 multiple times in the following table.
 If you don't want to give to Uncle Mortimer yet again, switch with your spouse or another family member for that one year, or use a round-robin strategy, which is not random but eliminates duplicates.

 That's randomness.
 When you flip a coin, you don't get an alternating sequence of heads and tails.
 Sometimes you get two, three, or even four heads in a row.
 If you don't want randomness, use a round-robin sequence where P1 alternately gives to each family member and the sequence repeats itself every few years.